 Keep them calm and try to work quickly but confidently.
 Keep calm yourself and give your subjects clear instructions as you click.
 Here are some portrait photography posing tips:

 · As subjects are unlikely to know how to pose, you will need to give them constant and clear guidance.
-Don’t get frustrated, just simplify the poses for them without using any jargons.
+Don’t get frustrated; just simplify the poses for them without using any jargon.

-· For a more engaging pose shoot slightly from above or let the subject lean slightly towards the camera.
+· For a more engaging pose, shoot slightly from above or let the subject lean somewhat towards the camera.

 · Make the subject turn their body and shoulders slightly away from the camera to get a natural feel.
 But if you want a confrontational portrait then, make their shoulders square-on to the camera.

 · Introduce props as they are a great way to make the shoot special.
-These can be things such as hats, balloons, party glasses, pen, flowers, etc… If they are not even used, they can help the subject feel comfortable as they lighten the mood and break the ice
+These can be things such as hats, balloons, party glasses, pens, flowers, etc. If they are not even used, they can help the subject feel comfortable as they lighten the mood and break the ice

 Ensuring that the Subject Is Well Lit

 Generally speaking, it is best to shoot portrait images in natural daylight.
 It is the most attractive light source and can be useful for those photographers that don’t have dedicated studio lighting.
 Here are some sources of light by which you can light up your subject:

 Direct sunlight isn’t always desirable because it can create very harsh shadows on the face of the subject.
 In such circumstances, it is best to shoot inside with natural light inside the room without any artificial sources.

 This gives a soft and natural feel to the image, especially if the weather is slightly overcast, and this naturally flatters your subject.